KraXen72/crankshaft/README.md

 ## hotkeys
 Press `Alt` to show electron menu.
 Here you can find all hotkeys.
-standard hotkeys like zooming and devtools also included.
+standard hotkeys like zooming, copying/pasting and devtools also included.
 **Client's hotkeys:**
   - `F5`: reload
   - `F6`: find a new match,